 Opening hours, Monday – Thursday – 09.00 – 13.00 and 14.00 – 18.00, Friday closes at 16.00 (also has an e-shop).
 Foreign language books (largely English) mainly with an academic focus.

 If you walk out of the back of Neoluxor Palace of Books, and follow the steps up through the glamorous arcade, you’ll find this quieter, more studious bookshop which houses a wealth of foreign language titles.
-Alongside some books in French, Spanish and German, there is a decent English fiction section, alongside academic texts, and English Language learning material.
+Alongside some books in French, Spanish and German, there is a decent English fiction section, as well as academic texts, and English Language learning material.

 Wenceslas Square 34, Prague 1